Marathon Pace Predictor

 - Model adjustment

-- A percentage change applied to the baseline finish time to reflect known personal bias.
+- A percentage change applied to the baseline finish time before pace, splits, charts, and exports are derived.

 - Race vs training speed

-- The predicted marathon speed divided by average training speed.
+- The predicted marathon speed divided by the average training speed.

 - Weekly distance

-- Total running distance in an average week of the training block used for the estimate.
+- Total running distance in an average week of the selected training block.

 References:

-- Prediction of Marathon Performance Time on the Basis of Training Indices, Journal of Human Sport and Exercise.
+- Prediction of Marathon Performance Time on the Basis of Training Indices, Giovanni Tanda, Journal of Human Sport and Exercise, 2011.